cheemadaljot-code/Induction-report-by-daljot-singh/README.md

 * Dr. Arvind Dhingra – Student development via STEP & TAC
 * Dr. Arashdeep Singh – "Food: A Pivotal Role in Student’s Overall Wellness" 📝 English & Maths Proficiency Tests were conducted for all streams to assess foundational skills.
 💡 The Buddy4Study team guided students on various scholarship opportunities for first-year students.
-The day reinforced that education is not just about books — it’s about purpose, learning, and well-being. ✨
+The day reinforced that education is not just about books — it’s about purpose, learning, and well-being.
+It is also a valuable day for us and helpful in our whole cource. ✨

 📅 DAY 3 – 2 August 2025

 "Inspiration, interaction, and introspection – all in one."
 * Dr. Jaswinder Singh (renowned for JaswinS Lab on Wheels)brought Physics & Maths to life with fun experiments and demonstrations.
+I also learn many things from their social media channels in past years.
 * Dr. Priya Darshni continued with "Universal Human Values - 1", enriching young minds with purpose.
 * Chief Guest: S. Gurcharan Singh Grewal (Secretary, SGPC)encouraged students with motivating words.
 💬 Interactive discussion sessions followed, where students reflected on their English & Maths test results.